 Fire can be warming and nourishing; we use it to cook the food that nourishes us, and we have all known the joy of coming close a warm fire when we are cold.
 We also know how much we are affected when we are with people who we would define as nourishing our heart.
 Perhaps for you it was your grandparents, or a special friend who you know always accepts you just as you are.
 Perhaps it is your spouse or lover.
 Our life would be much more sparse without them stoking and feeding our heart fire.

-Circulation Sex (Pericardium) is the main protector of the heart.
+Heart Protector (Pericardium) is the main protector of the heart.
 As the yin protector, its job is to protect the heart from anything that would knock the heart field out of balance.
-Think of Pericardium/Circulation Sex as a wonderfully wise guardian of the heart that looks at each external event/experience/interaction and assesses whether it will allow the event/experience to be allowed into the depth of the heart.
+Think of Heart Protector as a wonderfully wise guardian of the heart that looks at each external event/experience/interaction and assesses whether it will allow it into the depth of the heart.

 You will have your own particular patterns and words of self-destruction, little insidious thoughts that play out from deep in the subconscious and take out vast parts of the coherence and vitality of your energy system.
-And it is these thoughts that can overwhelm the pericardium.
+And it is these thoughts that can overwhelm the Heart Protector.

-Often when people are experiencing the feeling that the heart is being ‘squeezed’ then it is the pericardium that is working a little too hard and is creating an imbalance in the connective heart field.
-When this happens it is important to work with the energy of the pericardium to remove such a limiting pattern and return to expansiveness again.
+Often when people are experiencing the feeling that the heart is being ‘squeezed’ then it is the Heart Protector that is working a little too hard and creating an imbalance in the connective heart field.
+When this happens it is important to work with the energy of the Heart Protector to remove such a limiting pattern and return to expansiveness again.

-A wonderfully simple exercise that can help the heart field by bringing the pericardium and the heart back into resonance is The Heart Loop.
-This involves tracing the heart meridian forwards from the armpit to the edge of the little finger and then immediately tracing the pericardium meridian backwards going from the middle finger, over the palm of the hand, up the inside of the arm and ending in the centre of the breast/pec muscle.
+A wonderfully simple exercise that can help the heart field by bringing the Heart Protector and the Heart back into resonance is The Heart Loop.
+This involves tracing the Heart meridian forwards from the armpit to the edge of the little finger and then immediately tracing the Heart Protector meridian backwards going from the middle finger, over the palm of the hand, up the inside of the arm and ending in the centre of the breast/pec muscle.
 Return to the armpit in one fluid motion and repeat again and again creating a loop.
-We are working with a circle of energy here, strengthening the heart energy to reassure the pericardium and then relaxing the pericardium to reassure heart.
+We are working with a circle of energy here, strengthening the Heart energy to reassure the Heart Protector and then relaxing the Heart Protector to reassure Heart.
+You can watch me demonstrating this exercise in the video below.

-Brilliant!
 You can do this anywhere, anytime and enjoy the benefits of bringing the heart field into greater balance.
-To watch a video of me doing The Heart Loop click here.